Toronto native delivers Capital punishment against Leafs

 It was like the Washington Capitals rewound Game 3.

 Only this time, instead of slowly falling apart from the second period on, they kept pounding the Toronto Maple Leafs.
-The chief assailant was Capitals forward Tom Wilson, yes, the same guy, a Toronto native even, who was the overtime hero in Game 1.
+The chief assailant was Capitals forward Tom Wilson; yes, the same guy, a Toronto native even, who was the overtime hero in Game 1.

 Wilson had 2 1/2 minutes for the ages in the first period, which sparked a 5-4 Washington win that tied the first-round NHL playoff series 2-2.
 The best-of-seven series is headed back to Washington with all those Capitals doubters much quieter, not to mention the Maple Leafs, who were schooled, maybe not in the same manner the Edmonton Oilers were the other night by the San Jose Sharks, but nonetheless reminded that the Capitals were the best team in the NHL regular season.